kroitor/gjk.c/README.md

 Note, that when you subtract *opposite* points of two shapes your resulting point-vector will always land somewhere on the contour (an outermost edge) of your resulting shape.

+WORK IN PROGRESS, to be continued soon... )

 First, you give it a direction and both shapes.
 A direction is itself a vector, pointing somewhere.
 It can be random, you choose whatever you want for a start, later you'll see why initial direction doesn't really matter.
 The support function then looks along a given direction and from the first shape it takes a point which is the furthest along initial direction.

 WORK IN PROGRESS, to be continued soon... )